Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 # PART-2

+## Living environment

+## Pet
+> Describe a pet that you once had.
+>
+> You should say:
+> - what kind of animal it was
+> - what type of care it needed
+> - what you liked/didn't like about it
+>
+> and say whether it is a popular pet to own or not.

+I used to have a British Short-hair cat with subtle grey brindles(stripes/streaks) on its tail.
+Her tail is larger and fluffier than those of other cats of the same breed, as told to me by the pet doctor during her regular check-up,I think it adds to her cuteness.
+Taking care of her is quite straightforward; Cats are indoor creatures who prefer the comfort of home, which means they don't need to be taken for walks outside like dogs do.
+Ensuring they have food, water, and spending time playing and petting them daily suffices, along with regular ear cleaning and annual check-ups.
+(Making sure they have their food and water, spending time with them for play and cuddles every day, and giving their ears a regular cleaning while also scheduling an annual check-up is all you really need to do.)

+What I love about my cat is her adorable appearance and friendly nature.
+She's a quiet companion, perfect to unwind with after a day's work.
+Cats like mine are quite popular, especially among the younger generation living fast-paced lives in urban areas.
+They offer emotional support and are relatively low-maintenance, making them an ideal choice for busy lifestyles.
+Owning a cat is a delightful experience that brings a lot of joy and companionship.

+## Studying a new language
+> Describe a thing you did to learn another language
+>
+> You should say:
+> – What language have you learned?
+> – What you did do?
+> – How does it helps you learn the language?
+>
+> And how do you feel about it?

+I'd like to talk about my journey in learning the Japanese language.
+I took on this challenge as part of my goal to apply for a master's program at the University of Tokyo.
+Knowing that Japanese proficiency was a requirement, I embarked on this linguistic adventure.

+To kickstart my learning, I scoured the internet for valuable resources, such as test information, practice papers, and study guides.
+Additionally, I sought guidance from friends who were majoring in Japanese.
+They recommended textbooks, language apps, and online courses that proved to be immensely helpful.

+However, what truly accelerated my learning was the creation of a meticulously planned study routine.
+With only six months until the application deadline, I designed a schedule that included daily vocabulary drills, grammar exercises.
+I didn't spend time practicing speaking and writing, unlike English exams like IELTS.
+The JLPT doesn't test these skills.
+I'm glad about that because back then, finding a suitable partner to practice speaking with was quite challenging for me.
+However, this also meant that when I first arrived in Japan, I struggled to communicate with locals.
+(I can remember that the Japanese I spoke was entirely influenced by mimicking Japanese TV shows and cartoons, which differed significantly from everyday Japanese conversations in work and daily life.")

+Each step of this language-learning journey was both challenging and rewarding.
+The process of memorizing complex characters, understanding grammar intricacies, and grasping the nuances of spoken Japanese was truly enriching.
+Beyond securing my spot at the university, I gained a deep appreciation for the Japanese culture and people.

+In conclusion, my endeavor to learn Japanese was not solely about fulfilling an academic requirement; it was a personal voyage that opened doors to a new world.
+As I successfully navigated this linguistic terrain, I found myself equipped with a valuable skill that I will carry with me, fostering a sense of accomplishment and excitement for further language exploration.

 ## Overcome adversity
 > Describe a very difficult task that you succeeded in doing as part of your work or studies.
 >